 In-Person vs. Video Hearings

 The only difference between in-person and video hearings is the location in which they are conducted.
 All of the parties are in the same room during an in-person hearing.
-During a video hearing, the parties are not located in the same room.
+During Social Security disability video hearings, the parties are not located in the same room.
 Instead, each party watches and communicates with the administrative law judge through a video monitor.
 Each party must travel to a local Social Security video hearing location in order to participate in the hearing.

 How Do Video Hearings Work?